varshitavp21/CrownAssignment/README.md

 I have used my local server sqk machine to connect to the server , In the Angular also , I have used the local api links for the API integration perpose.
+IF you want to clone the project then in your local code , the sps and the database as EmployeeManagement should be present and if u have connecting to a server in the appsetting.json the server name also needs to be changed to ur local server .
+And in the local server all the below tables and sps should be present if u want to run the code locally .

+Similary , for the running the angular code as well.
+If the local apis links should be changed to your local apis endpoint and the visual studito should be running while the angular code is also running.

 Employee - contains the Backend code
 EmployeeAngular - contains the Frontend code .